 You can change the setting for your salary on the drop-down menu on the right where you see "per year" to show hourly, monthly, or yearly but for job seeker preference we recommend yearly.

-The second regulation that helps is job boards advise business owners and our clients to keep their range within $20,000 of each other.
+Next, major job boards (such as Indeed) heavily advise business owners to keep their range within $20,000 of each other.
 This means between your low range and your high range, it should not exceed that difference.
 For example, a range of $30,000-$50,000 meets that requirement and generally is a safe range for all first-year employees who have commission opportunities.
 However, putting a range of let's say $30,000-$90,000 would not meet the requirements because it's over $20,000 difference, and a range that high would not be considered easily obtainable.
+With ranges larger than $20,000 we risk hurting our ad in two key ways.

 If you have any additional questions regarding this tutorial please feel free to reach out, we are here to help.